slacgismo/gismo-cloud-deploy/README.md

 Under `gismoclouddeploy/services/cli` folder, developers can modify parametes of the cli command tool.

-1. The `general` configuration contains all the environement variables settings.
+1. The `general` section contains all the environement variables settings.
-2. The `file-config` configuration contains all the config settings to run multiple files.
+2. The `file_config` section contains all the config settings to run multiple files.
-3. The `solardata` configuration contains all the parameters of the solar-data-tools algorithm.
+3. The `algorithms` section contains all algorithms setting.
+The algorithm's parametes are defined under its name.
+   The `algorithm` name should match the `selected_algorithm` in `file_config`.
-4. The `aws_config` configuration contains basic eks settings.
+4. The `aws_config` section contains basic eks settings.
 Developers can define the number of nodes in EKS.
-5. The `k8s_config` configuration contains basic kubernetes setting.
+5. The `k8s_config` section contains basic kubernetes setting.
 Developers can define the replicas of workers in this file instead of modifying the `worker.deployment.yaml`.
+6. The `output` section contains the setting of all output file names, paths and target bucket.

 ### Kubernetes yaml files

-All kubernetes deployment and service files are listed under `gismoclouddeploy/services/cli/k8s/k8s-aws` and `gismoclouddeploy/services/cli/k8s/k8s-local` folder.
-Developers can modify as they need.
+All kubernetes deployment and service files are listed under `gismoclouddeploy/services/cli/config/k8s` folder.
+Developers can modify it if necessary.

 ### EKS configuration yaml files

-The create cluster command will create an EKS cluster based on the configuration file in `cluster.yaml`.
+The create cluster command will create an EKS cluster based on the configuration file in `gismoclouddeploy/services/cli/config/eks/cluster.yaml`.

 ```bash
 make create-cluster